stachowskitim/FLOWSS/README.md

 flowss.py -d 100
 ```

-The illuminated volume is approximated by a rectangle with dimensions x and y from the beam profile and z from the internal diameter of the capillary (sample cell).
+The illuminated volume is approximated by a retangular prism with dimensions x and y from the beam profile or sample container (whichever is smaller) and z from the internal diameter of the sample cell.
 This is specified in a space separated list in units of millimeters with the -e parameter:

 ```
 flowss.py -e .3 .2 1